Master of Science in Sport Management

 - Two letters of recommendation.
 Recommendation letters may be written by your workplace supervisors or former college professors.
 Individuals providing recommendations must be outside of your immediate family.
 Individuals providing recommendations may not include your classmates or teammates.
 At least one recommendation should be written by an individual who is familiar with your academic accomplishments as an undergraduate and/or graduate student.

-- A three-page, double-spaced personal statement highlighting your educational and career goals
+- A three-page, double-spaced personal statement highlighting your educational and career goals.

 This program is designed with courses taken in a specific sequence; therefore, transfer of courses from other programs and universities will not generally be accepted.